MrRooten/GodThings/README.md

 ## GodAgent.exe
   This is main program of this project.
   ### Args
+    gui_serve:
-    gui_serve: Start the GUI server and run the GtGui.exe will display the gui
+        Start the GUI server and run the GtGui.exe will display the gui
+    info_module:
-    info_module: Info a runnable module
+        Info a runnable module
+    list_modules:
-    list_modules: List runnable module
+        List runnable module
+    python:
-    python: Run a Python interpreter
+        Run a Python interpreter
+    run_module <module_name>:
+        Run a module by module name

   ### Ability
     Process: